-Dr.Srikanth is Professor and Head of the Energy and Environment Research Program at NIAS.
+Dr.Srikanth is Professor and Dean School of Natural Sciences and Engineering, Head of the Energy and Environment Programme at NIAS.
 He graduated from the Indian School of Mines in 1984, and received the ISM Gold Medal in Mining Engineering.
 He worked in coal mines for six years before commencing research on projects funded by the US Bureau of Mines at Pennsylvania State University, where he obtained a dual PhD in Mining Engineering & Operations Research in 1996.
 He joined NIAS in 2016 after 20 years in industry, primarily in Tata Steel.
 His work experience spans across, operations, projects, strategy, and governance, while his research interests include energy studies, sustainability, minerals, public policy and management.
 In addition to his work at NIAS, he is actively involved with the Government of India on areas related to National Coal and Mineral Policies.

 • Sustainable Development in the Natural Resources Sector